Trained to improve the odds.

 WINNING THE RACE

-A story like Dave’s is just one of many reasons why Northwestern Memorial Hospital, the anchor hospital for Northwestern Medicine, is the highest-ranked in Illinois for Cancer and Urology.* At Northwestern Medicine, our collaboration, expertise and personalized teams are unparalleled.
+A story like Dave’s is just one of many reasons why Northwestern Memorial Hospital, the anchor hospital for Northwestern Medicine, is the highest-ranked in Illinois for Urology.* At Northwestern Medicine, our collaboration, expertise and personalized teams are unparalleled.
 Today, Dave’s PSA level is normal, and there’s no trace of cancer in his system.
 He continues to see Dr. George and Dr. Schaeffer for regular checkups, keeping in touch with the world-class medical team that gave him a new lease on life.

 I think we’re given a hell of a gift to be put on this earth, and you have to use it.
 Northwestern Medicine, and everybody involved, are the ones why I’m still here doing it.